apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

         # This line will emit an additional dataset event as the extra is different.
         outlet_events["my-task-outputs-3"].add(Dataset("s3://bucket/my-task"), extra={"k2": "v2"})

-Scheduling based on dataset aliases
+Scheduling based on asset aliases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Since dataset events added to an alias are just simple dataset events, a downstream DAG depending on the actual dataset can read dataset events of it normally, without considering the associated aliases.
-A downstream DAG can also depend on a dataset alias.
-The authoring syntax is referencing the ``DatasetAlias`` by name, and the associated dataset events are picked up for scheduling.
-Note that a DAG can be triggered by a task with ``outlets=DatasetAlias("xxx")`` if and only if the alias is resolved into ``Dataset("s3://bucket/my-task")``.
-The DAG runs whenever a task with outlet ``DatasetAlias("out")`` gets associated with at least one dataset at runtime, regardless of the dataset's identity.
+A downstream DAG can also depend on an asset alias.
+The authoring syntax is referencing the ``AssetAlias`` by name, and the associated dataset events are picked up for scheduling.
+Note that a DAG can be triggered by a task with ``outlets=AssetAlias("xxx")`` if and only if the alias is resolved into ``Dataset("s3://bucket/my-task")``.
+The DAG runs whenever a task with outlet ``AssetAlias("out")`` gets associated with at least one dataset at runtime, regardless of the dataset's identity.
 The downstream DAG is not triggered if no datasets are associated to the alias for a particular given task run.
 This also means we can do conditional dataset-triggering.

-The dataset alias is resolved to the datasets during DAG parsing.
-Thus, if the "min_file_process_interval" configuration is set to a high value, there is a possibility that the dataset alias may not be resolved.
+The asset alias is resolved to the datasets during DAG parsing.
+Thus, if the "min_file_process_interval" configuration is set to a high value, there is a possibility that the asset alias may not be resolved.
 To resolve this issue, you can trigger DAG parsing.

 .. code-block:: python